RohitJishtu/Projects/README.md

 # Projects

-Welcome to My Repository!
-This public codebase showcases solutions to coding challenges, machine learning projects, and practical tips for problem-solving.
+Welcome to my repository!
+Here you'll find a variety of machine learning, deep learning, and NLP projects, including binary classification, anomaly detection, customer churn, regression problems, RAG implementations, and more.

-With over 12 years of experience in IT, analytics, and machine learning, I’ve been passionate about turning complex data into actionable insights.
-My expertise lies in building scalable data pipelines and orchestrating end-to-end ML projects.
-Some highlights of my work include developing lead-scoring models and product recommendation systems that drive customer retention and optimize upselling.
+With 12+ years in IT and machine learning, I specialize in building scalable data pipelines and end-to-end ML systems.
+I’m also exploring fine-tuning Large Language Models (LLMs) for real-world business problems.

-In this rapidly evolving AI landscape, I’m particularly fascinated by fine-tuning Large Language Models (LLMs) to solve real-world business challenges.
-Having come to programming later in my career, I thrive on continuous learning and creative problem-solving.

-Beyond coding, I’m an avid reader, traveler, and philosopher at heart.
-I believe in a balance of technical rigor and creativity, and I hope to inspire others through my projects and ideas.

-Let’s learn and innovate together!
+Feel free to explore the code, contribute, and learn with me!

 # 💫 About Me:
 Machine Learning <br>Programming and Data Projects <br>